Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

 Fresh Meat is one of the more light-hearted shows on this list.
 What's more, the characters in the series are more mature, as it's set in a college.
 The plot revolves around a group of young adults move into a shared off-campus college residence.
 This also means that they're staying away from home for the first time.
 While there's the sweet taste of freedom, along with it comes responsibility.
 As this ensemble of lovable characters discovers independence through partying, sex, and generally having a good time, they also grow closer as a group.

 With people of both genders living in the same house, one can expect some drama, and the show has a fair share of it.
 However, it never lets things get too overwhelming, and keeps the premise light and breezy.
 Another plus is its deadpan humor.

 7. She's Gotta Have It

-If you're looking for a comedy shows that's ultra hip and modern, She's Gotta Have It is the one for you.
+If you're looking for a comedy shows that's ultra-hip and modern, She's Gotta Have It is the one for you.
 It's set in the United States and explores female sexuality.
-For those who are tired of always seeing men's side of things, this dramedy like a breath of fresh air.
-Plus, you get a strong, bold and independent girl of a racial minority as a lead, so what's not to like.
+For those who are tired of always seeing men's side of things, this dramedy is like a breath of fresh air.
+Plus, you get a strong, bold, and independent girl of a racial minority as a lead, so what's not to like.

 Of course, just being an option is not good enough for the three men and they fight to make things exclusive with Nola.
 Hilarity ensues as it becomes clear that exclusive or not, things will happen on her own terms.

 The portrayal of women in the show is tasteful, classy, and refreshing.
-The message of sexual liberation of women is highly empowering and yet, the show never preaches it.
-The major focus is on the humor and the socio-political commentary add a nice layer of depth to it all.
+The message of female sexual liberation is highly empowering and yet, the show never preaches it.
+The major focus is on the humor and the socio-political commentary which adds a nice layer of depth to it all.
 Don't miss out on this gem.